Architecture Principles are a total disaster.

 PhD/Research on Architecture Principles

 I am doing PhD/Research on this subject (Prof. Erik Proper & Bas van Gils).
-Architecture Principles are so important for the success of any architecture project but are currently used very badly in practice.
-This makes it worthwhile researching extensively how we could improve the practice of architecture principles.
-If you want to participate with your vision or list of architecture principles in this research, please contact me at mark.paauwe@dragon1.com.
+Architecture principles are important for the success of any architecture project but are currently used very badly in practice.
+This makes it worthwhile to extensively research how we could improve the practice of architecture principles.

-As an intermediate result of the PhD/research all literature of other fields of science seems to be hinting in the direction that principles are about the enforced way things work, producing results.
+As an intermediate result of the PhD/research, all literature of other fields of science seems to be hinting in the direction that principles are about the enforced way things work, producing results.
 Principles in their core seem to describe or explain mechanisms, phenomena, and concepts.
-Also, if you look at principles in this way (as only laws of nature) it seems to deliver much more effective principles than working with principles as guidelines, rules, or legislative laws (i.e. how mainstream EA defines what principles are).
+Also, if you look at principles in this way (as only laws of nature), it seems to deliver much more effective principles than working with principles as guidelines, rules, or legislative laws (i.e., how mainstream EA defines what principles are).

 The current practice: Guidelines and Rules as Principles